How to Store Nicotine Pouches: Shelf Life, Freshness & Tips

 2. Moisture Control: Protect From Humidity

 Nicotine pouches are hygroscopic — they absorb moisture from humid air, but also lose it in very dry conditions.
+The moisture balance is closely tied to the fibre and binding agents in each pouch; our breakdown of nicotine pouch ingredients explains why some materials hold moisture better than others.
 The goal is stable, moderate humidity.

 Avoid: Bathrooms (humidity spikes), kitchens near sinks, or anywhere susceptible to condensation.
 If you live in a very humid climate, a small desiccant sachet (silica gel) in your storage container helps maintain optimal conditions.